 Female mosquitoes need to ingest animal blood in order to get the macronutrients they need to produce eggs.
 Then they have to lay their eggs somewhere that:

-- Will have *standing water for 3-10 days straight. (*Species of flood water mosquitoes lay their eggs in the soil on flood plains which then hatch next time there’s standing water, but this likely does not apply to your home landscape unless you have gills or scales.)
+- Will have standing water for 3-10 days straight.
+Bowls of pet water, planter trays, clogged gutters, etc. Species of flood water mosquitoes lay their eggs in the soil on flood plains which then hatch next time there’s standing water, but this likely does not apply to your home landscape.

 - Has water that contains the decomposing plant matter that fosters the microorganisms (algae, plankton, fungi and bacteria) their larvae need to eat in order to grow into pupa.
 Mosquitoes don’t eat during the pupal stage.